-Combined revenue from Rockefeller University and Duke University represented 74% of total Company revenue for the year ended December 31, 2019.
-Combined revenue from BMS, Rockefeller University and International AIDS Vaccine Initiative represented 86% of total Company revenue for the year ended December 31, 2018 and 77% of total Company revenue for the year ended December 31, 2017.
+Revenue from Rockefeller University and Gilead Sciences represented 85% of total Company revenue for the year ended December 31, 2020.
+Combined revenue from Rockefeller University and Duke University represented 74% of total Company revenue for the year ended December 31, 2019 and combined revenue from BMS, Rockefeller University and International AIDS Vaccine Initiative represented 86% of total Company revenue for the year ended December 31, 2018.